IanSkelskey/ianskelskey.github.io/README.md

 - Contact form integrated with Formspree for direct messaging.
 - Projects section with detailed cards for each portfolio item.
 - Animated drawer for mobile navigation.
+- GitHub workflows to automate deployment and code formatting.

 ## Getting Started